 This strategy sets out Nottingham City Council's approach to meeting the new Code of Practice - Well-managed Highway Infrastructure (2016).
-It references a number of documents, which will complete the framework and processes enabling the highway infrastructure assets to be maintained using a risk-based lifecycle approach to future maintenance.
+It references a number of documents, which will complete the framework and processes enabling the Highway Assets to be maintained using a riskbased lifecycle approach to future maintenance.